 Background

-The U.S Environmental Protection Agency (EPA) has allocated $44 million for the Oregon Department of Environmental Quality’s (DEQ) Clean Water State Revolving Fund (CWSRF) loan program.
+The U.S Environmental Protection Agency (EPA) allocated $44 million for the Oregon Department of Environmental Quality’s (DEQ) Clean Water State Revolving Fund (CWSRF) loan program.
 These economic stimulus funds are provided from the American Recovery and Reinvestment Act of 2009 (the Act) and are intended to preserve and create jobs and promote economic recovery.
 Within the CWSRF loan program, this additional money will increase the number of water quality improvement projects funded.

 Why are the rule changes needed?

 To be eligible for these funds, DEQ must comply with federal requirements that currently govern the CWSRF program and new requirements under the Act.
-In April 2009 the Environmental Quality Commission (EQC) adopted temporary administrative rules that address the additional requirements of the Act.
+In April 2009, the Environmental Quality Commission (EQC) adopted temporary administrative rules that address the additional requirements of the Act.
 The temporary rules are effective for only 180 days and will expire in October 2009.
 To ensure DEQ’s program is able to meet the requirements of the Act and utilize possible additional funds, a permanent rulemaking is necessary.

 What is the objective of this rulemaking?

-The amendments will allow Oregon’s CWSRF program to meet the requirements of the Act and utilize federal economic stimulus funds if additional funds become available under the Act.
+The amendments will allow Oregon’s CWSRF program to meet the requirements of the Act and use federal economic stimulus funds if additional funds become available under the Act.

 Who may be affected?